 Accrual accounting recognizes certain realities in business and commerce.
 Firstly, for both the buyer and the seller, a complete sale includes two events:

 - The seller delivers purchased goods or service.

 - The buyer pays.

-Both parts of the sale may occur simultaneously, as in retail shopping.
+Both parts of the sale may coincide, as in retail shopping.
 Or, either part may precede the other with a time lapse between them.
 For instance:

 - Delivery occurs first when the customer buys using seller-issued credit.

 - Payment occurs first when a buyer prepays for service delivery, as with floor space rental payments due before occupancy begins.

 The time lapse between events can be as short as a few seconds, as with retail shopping.
 Or the time between events can be weeks or even months.
 The longer time between events occurs, for example, when one business buys from another using seller-issued credit.
 In such cases, the seller delivers goods to the customer and then sends an invoice (bill) to the buyer.
 Invoices in such cases normally state payment terms, such as "Net 30 days."
 This statement means the buyer has a legal obligation to make cash payment 30 days or less after receiving the invoice.

 One tenet of accrual accounting is the belief that a company's actual financial situation changes more so when it earns revenues or incurs expenses.
 By the same tenet, the exchange of cash payment between buyer and seller has less meaning for the company's financial position.
 As a result, accrual accounting has very clear criteria for specifying the moment the seller earns as well as the moment that the customer owes (incurs an expense).

 - Earning coincides with service or goods delivery.
 The seller earns revenues when and only when the seller delivers purchased goods or services.